ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 This was resolved by powercycling the DAE followed by stopping the visa server and running `resman`.
 (Ask Freddy or Gareth to find out more)

 ### No log files are produced in `c:\data` even though blocks are set to log.
 The reason may be because cp hasn't been set to look for epics.
-In `C:\LabVIEW Modules\dae\isisicp.properties` set `isisicp.epicsdb.use = true` to log the epic's blocks
+In `C:\LabVIEW Modules\dae\isisicp.properties` set `isisicp.epicsdb.use = true` to log the epic's blocks.
+You will need to restart the `isisicp` process for this to take effect.
+To do this, just end the `isisicp` process in task manager.

 ### DAE doesn't seem to be connected/I want to run without a DAE connected
 The DAE can be set to run in simulation mode, this must be unset before data will be collected.
 To set the mode edit the xml file in `C:\LabVIEW Modules\dae\icp_config.xml` set the simulate property to 1 to simulate 0 to use hardware.